aimms/documentation/httpclient/api.rst

 .. js:function::  web::request_close(requestId)

-    Explicitly delete an HTTP request object.
-If you just make a single call to an HTTP server, you should call this function after :js:func:`web::request_invoke` to prevent memory leaks.
+    Closes an HTTP request object.
+When a request is closed it is no longer available and after it is completely handled it is deleted.
 At the end of the AIMMS session, all outstanding requests will be closed by :js:func:`web::library_termination`.

     :param requestId: id of the request to close.
 After the call the request object pointed to by *requestId* will be invalid.